benc-uk/nodejs-demoapp/README.md

 # Updates

+- Aug 2022 - Switch to PKCE for auth & login flow
 - Nov 2021 - Replace DarkSky API with OpenWeather
 - Mar 2021 - Refresh packages and added make + bicep
 - Nov 2020 - Switched to MSAL-Node library for authentication